 Based on a true story, Black Mass sees Johnny Depp made up as a balding and paunchy James “Whitey” Bulger.
-The film follows Bulger’s ascent from small-time hood to crime-lord of South Boston.
+The film chronicles Bulger’s ascent from small-time hood to South Boston crime-lord.
 A journey made possible by the FBI.

 Early in the film, the Feds offer Bulger a sweet deal.
 In exchange for information on the Italian mob in North Boston, the FBI leave Bulger’s crew alone.
 Even better, they eliminate the competition.
-Best of all, Bulger’s FBI handler is a South Boston native who idolizes him.
+Best of all, Bulger’s FBI handler idolizes him.

 But of course, Bulger kills people.
 He executes one of his lackeys.
-His gang somehow gets involved in Jai Alai and Bulger orders the commissioner killed.
+His gang somehow gets involved in professional jai alai and Bulger orders the commissioner killed.
 He strangles a young girl who may have talked to the cops.

 This last murder was where the film lost me.
-It’s late in the film and the script introduces the girl only for Bulger to kill her five minutes later.
-The scene plays like something out of a horror movie and does nothing to build characterization or advance the plot.
+It occurs late in the film.
+The script introduces the girl only for Bulger to kill her five minutes later.
+The abrupt tonal shift to slasher horror feels cheap and neither advances the plot nor adds to Bulger’s characterization.

-The film invites comparisons with Scorsese’s Goodfellas (1990) and The Departed (2006), but these comparisons underscore Black Mass’s weakness: Bulger isn’t a compelling character.
+The film invites comparisons with Scorsese’s Goodfellas and The Departed, but these comparisons underscore Black Mass’s weakness: Bulger isn’t a compelling character.

-We see Bulger build his empire, yet have no idea how he spends a typical day.
-He makes piles of money but, aside from a pair of cowboy boots, we never see him spend it.
-He suffers what we’re told are life-changing tragedies, yet seems unfazed.
+We see Bulger climb the criminal ladder, but have no idea how he spends a typical day.
+He amasses a fortune but, aside from a pair of cowboy boots, never spends it.
+He suffers what we’re told are life-changing tragedies, yet remains unfazed.

-Depp tries as Bulger, but he can’t compensate for the shallow characterization.
-He can’t disappear into the character because there is no character, just makeup and an accent.
+Depp tries as Bulger, but can’t overcome the shallow characterization.
+He can’t disappear into the character because there is no character.
+Just makeup and an accent.

-With no psychological insight, Black Mass feels hollow.
-We may learn much of Whitey Bulger’s life, but we learn very little about him.
+With no psychological insight, Black Mass keeps us at arm’s length.
+We learn much of Whitey Bulger’s life, yet he remains a stranger.